-Dr. Wheeler is especially knowledgeable and well-versed in using economic, epidemiologic, and systems modeling to support better healthcare decisions, and she is adept in handling and analyzing complex datasets, including SEER-Medicare data, state cancer registry data linked to all payer claims data, Carolina Breast Cancer Study (CBCS) cohort data, and healthcare workforce data, among other datasets.
+Dr. Wheeler is especially knowledgeable and well-versed in using economic, epidemiologic, and systems modeling to support better healthcare decisions, and she is adept in handling and analyzing complex datasets, including SEER-Medicare data, state cancer registry data linked to all payer claims data, epidemiologic cohort data (e.g., Carolina Breast Cancer Study), and healthcare workforce data, among other datasets.

-Dr. Wheeler directs the CDC-funded and NCI-funded Cancer Prevention and Control Research Network as PI of the Coordinating Center; co-directs the NCI-funded T32 Cancer Care Quality Training Program (CCQTP); and co-directs the NCI-funded Geographic Management of Cancer Heath Disparities Program (GMaP) Region 1 South.
+Dr. Wheeler directs the Office of Community Outreach and Engagement within the UNC Lineberger Comprehensive Cancer Center.
+She also directs the CDC-funded Cancer Prevention and Control Research Network as PI of the Coordinating Center; co-directs the NCI-funded T32 Cancer Care Quality Training Program (CCQTP); and co-directs the NCI-funded Geographic Management of Cancer Heath Disparities Program (GMaP) Region 1 South.
 She was awarded the 2017 Hettleman Prize for Scholarly and Artistic Achievement and the 2017 Early Career Award from the Association of Schools and Programs in Public Health (ASPPH).

 HPM 772 Techniques for the Economic Evaluation of Health Care | Syllabus

 HPM 769 Cancer Outcomes Research Seminar | Syllabus

 - Using mathematical modeling and systems thinking to address complex health services questions

 - Applying methods for comparative and cost effectiveness research

 - Using social epidemiology in health disparities research